Icinga/icinga2/doc/6-distributed-monitoring.md

       host = "192.168.56.111"
     }

-Then you'll need to define two zones.
-There is no naming convention but best practice is to either use `master`, `satellite`/`client-fqdn` or go by region names.
+Next, you need to define two zones.
+There is no naming convention, best practice is to either use `master`, `satellite`/`client-fqdn` or to choose region names for example `Europe`, `USA` and `Asia`, though.

 > **Note**
 >
 > Each client requires its own zone and endpoint configuration.
 Best practice
-> has been to use the client's FQDN for all object names.
+> is to use the client's FQDN for all object names.

-The `master` zone is a parent of the `icinga2-client1.localdomain` zone.
+The `master` zone is a parent of the `icinga2-client1.localdomain` zone:

     object Zone "master" {
       endpoints = [ "icinga2-master1.localdomain" ] //array with endpoint names